 OUR TOP PICK:

-Smithsonian Channel, Mondays at 8pm
+Smithsonian Channel, Thursday 22nd April at 8pm

-Smithsonian Channel, Sundays at 8pm
+Smithsonian Channel, Tuesdays at 9pm

 Every Sunday on Smithsonian, set out to explore Britain’s ancient history with presenter Clive Anderson and anthropologist Mary-Ann Ochota.
 The duo travel across Britain to examine old supernatural beliefs and mystic practices at ancient sites which were sacred to the ancient Britons.

 Watch if you’re interested in the long-lost supernatural, sacred and mystic beliefs of the ancient Britons.

 Become a telly expert